Alfred Wegener: Early life and education

-Alfred Wegener was born in Berlin on 1 November 1880 as the youngest of five children in a clergyman's family.
-His father, Richard Wegener, was a theologian and teacher of classical languages at the Berlinisches Gymnasium zum Grauen Kloster.
+Alfred Wegener was born in Berlin on 1 November 1880, the youngest of five children, to Richard Wegener and his wife Anna.
+His father was a theologian and teacher of classical languages at the Joachimsthalschen Gymnasium and Berlinisches Gymnasium zum Grauen Kloster.
 In 1886 his family purchased a former manor house near Rheinsberg, which they used as a vacation home.
-Today there is an Alfred Wegener Memorial site and tourist information office in a nearby building that was once the local schoolhouse.

-He was cousin to film pioneer Paul Wegener.